fonarevvichka/OSS-Score/README.md

 We generate an activity and license score for open source projects based on their GitHub meta-data and the data of their dependencies.
 This data can be viewed in detail on our website, or inserted directly into the GitHub page via our Chrome extension

+## Disclaimer
+As of 4/17/22 GitHub has made all PATs contribute to the same over all rate limit of an account, which massivley reduced our throughput.
+We are temporarily not querying any dependencies and even regular queries are experiencing significant slowdowns.
+We are working on some alternative methods, but currently we are operating in at a significantly reduced capacity.

 ## Scoring

 Scores are calculated based on github metadata and the metadata for the projects dependencies.
 Dependencies account for 25% of the score and the rest is the project itself.
 If we do not have the score for a dependency its score will be reported as max, with zero confidence.